Cory Gearrin: Atlanta Braves (2011–2013)

-San Francisco Giants
+San Francisco Giants (2015–2018)

-Gearrin signed a minor league deal to join the San Francisco Giants in December 2014.
-He was called up to the Giants in September 2015 and appeared in seven games, pitching 32/3 innings.
+On November 24, 2014, Gearrin signed a minor league contract with the San Francisco Giants.
+He was called up to the Giants on September 8, 2015, and he appeared in seven games, pitching 32/3 innings.
 In 2016, Gearrin was named to the opening day Major League roster for the Giants.
 In 56 games, he was 3–2 with a 4.28 ERA in 48 1/3 innings.
 He also had 3 saves.

 Gearrin and the Giants avoided salary arbitration on December 3, 2016, by agreeing to a one-year, $1.05 million contract for the 2017 season.

 He was the only MLB pitcher to give up two bases-loaded triples in 2017.
 He enjoyed the best season of his career in 2017, posting an ERA of 1.99 in 68 games.
 In 2018, he was 1–1 in 30 innings for the Giants.

-Texas Rangers
+Texas Rangers (2018)

 On July 8, 2018, Gearrin was traded to the Texas Rangers along with Austin Jackson and minor league pitcher Jason Bahr in exchange for a player to be named later or cash considerations.

-Oakland Athletics
+Oakland Athletics (2018)

 On August 31, 2018, Gearrin was traded to the Oakland Athletics in exchange for minor league pitchers Abdiel Mendoza and Teodoro Ortega.
 Gearrin pitched in only 6 games in September.
+His combined appearances took seventeen hours.
+He was non-tendered and became a free agent on November 30.

-Seattle Mariners
+Seattle Mariners (2019)

 On January 10, 2019, Gearrin signed a one-year contract with the Seattle Mariners.

-New York Yankees
+New York Yankees (2019)

 On August 23, 2019, Gearrin was claimed off waivers by the New York Yankees.
 Gearrin became a free agent after the season.

-Minnesota Twins
+Minnesota Twins (2020)

 On February 17, 2020, Gearrin signed a minor league deal with the Minnesota Twins that included an invite to Spring Training.
 On August 9, 2020, the Twins selected Gearrin to the active roster.
+He was designated for assignment on August 13.
+He cleared waivers and was sent outright to the Twins extended training facility three days later.
 Gearrin elected free agency on October 14, 2020.

-Personal
+Personal life

 Gearrin and his wife, Maddi, married on May 18, 2017, an off-day for the Giants.

 Gearrin grew up an Atlanta Braves fan.